ArthurSonzogni/chromiumos-platform2/biod/study/analysis-tool/README.md

 # Fingerprint Performance Analysis Tool

-This tool is used to asses the performance of a fingerprint system.
+This tool is used to assess the performance of a fingerprint system.

 It uses matcher decision output from test user fingerprint samples to statistically determine its FAR and FRR confidence range.